koculu/ZoneTree/docs/durability/wal-modes.md

 Sync compressed WAL stores log records in compressed form.
 It balances durability and smaller WAL files with compression overhead.

 Use it when WAL size matters and you want synchronous WAL acknowledgment.

+In sync-compressed mode, the tail writer job is enabled by default and runs every `500 ms`.

 ## Async Compressed WAL